MikiMiller95/Homeostatic-Tunable-Assemblies/Figure1/README.md

 - `Fig1SpikingSim.py` defines the long spiking-network simulation.
 - `RunFig1Spiking.py` runs the long simulations used for the mean weights and firing rates.
 - `Fig1.py` loads the generated data, creates the STDP and network panels, and saves `Fig1.pdf`.
-- `Fig1B.py` contains a separate rate-based plasticity-rule plotting helper; the current `Fig1.py` does not call it.
 - `helper_functions.py` contains shared connectivity and analysis utilities.

 ## Procedure